bigyouth/page-cache-bundle/README.md

 ### enabled
 *default : **false***

-Set to **true** to enable the bundle
+Set to **true** to enable the bundle.

 ### ttl
 *default : **300***

 Cache lifetime.
-This value varies by +5%/-5% to avoid multiple caches to expire at the same time
+This value varies by +5%/-5% to avoid multiple caches to expire at the same time.

 ### type
 *default: **filesystem***

-Two value can be set for this parameter : **filesystem** and **redis**
+Two value can be set for this parameter : **filesystem** and **redis**.

-If you use filesystem, the cache will be written in the cache folder : *var/cache/by_cache*
+If you use filesystem, the cache will be written in the cache folder : *var/cache/by_cache*.

 ### exclude
 *default : **empty array***